 - 1 year limited warranty

-Inflating tires, finishing, trimming, small framing, and using a blowing gun and small spray gun are doable with ease.
+According to customers, Inflating tires, finishing, trimming, small framing, and using a blowing gun and small spray gun are doable with ease.
+Weighing merely 36.5 pounds, it is easy to carry.

 Powered by an oil-free pump and low Amp 120V motor, the unit can be started at low temperature.
 The device is fitted with a reliable extension cord and quick connectors for easy access to regulated air.

 Having a very solid built quality and being very inexpensive and lightweight, Metabo HPT EC710S is one of the best models having satisfactory consumers reports.
-This is a very good air compressor.
 Many homeowners are satisfied with this little beast.

-California Air Tools CAT 1P1060S - Best Cheap Air Compressor
+California Air Tools CAT 1P1060SP - Best Cheap Air Compressor

 Specifications